Trinidad Carnival, Port of Spain 2023

 Around the Carnival season are the fetes or private parties.
 Often all-inclusive, these vary from those in luxurious hotels to cheaper events in clubs and bars.
-There are several web pages offering fetes, but one that is quite comprehensive is global carnivalist.

 These two days are your chance to become part of the Carnival.
 This is how you can do so.